luontola/web-intro/templating.md

 end
 ```

 Then change `pictures.erb` to use the *local variable* `picture_urls` which the above route gave the template.
-This is a *for loop* which repeats the contained HTML for every element in the `picture_urls` list, so that on every iteration the `url` variable has a different element of the list.
+This is a *for loop* which repeats the contained HTML for every element in the `picture_urls` list, so that on every iteration the `url` variable refers to a different element of the list.

 ```html
 <% for url in picture_urls %>